Rustam9724/Rustam9724/README.md

 [react-movies](https://rustam9724.github.io/movies-project/) - Find information about a movie you're interested in

-[organizer](https://rustam9724.github.io/Organizer/) - with this application you can plan your affairs in advance and achieve greater efficiency!

 [react-shop](https://rustam9724.github.io/react-shop-project/) - React training project, which is an online store with an interactive shopping cart

 [tic-tac-toe](https://rustam9724.github.io/tic-tac-toe/) - good old tic-tac-toe to pass the time for you and your friends